 Only the element that is occupying the farthest point from the hostiles cannot engage in a meaningful way without risk of hitting their teammates.

 This “agility of fire” is definitely an asset for the diamond formation, although it does demand that each individual team member or element attain a higher degree of proficiency, a fact that is somewhat mitigated by placing more experienced members in “junior” leadership positions over less experienced members at each point.

-The high degree of flexibility, mobility, control and security made possible by effective employment of diamond formation is something that typically small prepper groups cannot afford to do without.
+The high degree of flexibility, mobility, control, and security made possible by the effective employment of diamond formation is something that typically small prepper groups cannot afford to do without.

 It might be challenging compared to some of the other formations you’re already familiar with, but time spent mastering it is well-spent indeed.

 Don’t let the potential complexity of the diamond formation throw you off; learn it and use it!
 Here is a sort of “cliff notes” on its best features, as well as some drawbacks you should strive to minimize.

 ✅ Pro – The diamond formation offers superb well-roundedness.
 It is easy for the TL to control, reasonably mobile, and affords excellent security and force projection in all directions for at least three-quarters of the team at any time.

 ✅ Pro – The diamond formation is another excellent choice if the overall team is going to be comprised of several smaller teams working in unison, or if it is made up of a mix of experienced and less experienced members.

 By stationing assistant team leaders or more experienced members at any point along with less experienced members, overall formation control and cohesion are easily maintained while remaining flexible.

 ✅ Pro – Rapid redeployment and direction changes are easily accomplished with the diamond formation as the overall team leader needs only to move himself to another point of the diamond, instead of the entire formation moving around the team leader to accomplish reorientation.